 Ceramic jewellery which is known to be innovated 200 years ago by the African tribe has successfully been evolved into a modern aesthetic for the contemporary women of today.

-With nuances of imperfection reflected through subtle shades of design parity, new-age women are in awe with the sheer brilliance of heritage art.
+With nuances of imperfection reflected through subtle shades of design parity, new-age women are in awe of the sheer brilliance of heritage art.

 Tainted marble inlaid with dyes, clay paler than the blush of the morning sky, a glittering lake veiled in phiroja, hand-dyed ceramic jewels fading in the summer sun.

-Innumerable artisans, 2200 hours of pure love and warmth.
-Over a million strokes of art, a tribute to the modern gatekeepers of the age-old tradition.
+Innumerable artisans, 2200 hours of pure love and warmth, over a million strokes of art, and what not, Ceramic jewellery showcases nothing but pure love.

 Making Of Ceramic Jewellery

 Creating ceramic jewelry is an absorbing experience in its own way.
-While only the imagination is the limit to experimenting avantgarde styles and portray your signature style through descriptive art on clap molds.
+While only the imagination is the limit to experimenting with avant-garde styles and portray your signature style through descriptive art on clap molds.

 To begin with, clay is kneaded and beaten, rolled over to smoothen the surface, and designed over.
 Artisans immaculately sieve designs on the clay.

-Florals and beaded arts are quite a trend when it comes to ceramic for it make it easier to dye such imprints and the final outcome is effortlessly attractive.
+Florals and beaded arts are quite a trend when it comes to ceramic for they make it easier to dye such imprints and the final outcome is effortlessly attractive.

-As and when the designing is completed, the artisans then dye the clay mold using acrylic paints which give an alluring look to the piece.
+As and when the design is completed, the artisans then dye the clay mold using acrylic paints which give an alluring look to the piece.

 Before it is prepared to glaze, the mold is beaded with holes to easily attach the chord with the necklace.
 In the case of the necklace, only one hole is created while for earrings, it’s two.